Elon Musk Announces that He’s Hired a New CEO to Replace Him at Twitter

 Musk’s announcement, more likely, is designed to ease Tesla shareholder concerns, many of whom believe that Musk is spending too much time focusing on Twitter issues.
 Indeed, Tesla shares jumped following Musk’s tweet.

-The Twitter CEO role is a big one to take on, and regaining advertiser trust will be no small feat, while Musk is also likely to remain very involved in activity at the app, which could see this new person put under a lot of pressure to perform, very quickly.
+The Twitter CEO role is a big one to take on, and regaining advertiser trust will be no small feat.
+And Musk is also likely to remain very involved in activity at the app, which could see this new person put under a lot of pressure to perform very quickly.

 Will they be up to the task?
 Will they meet Elon’s expectations?

-Note: UPDATE: Musk has now confirmed Yaccarino's appointment as Twtter CEO.